 Your chiropractor will conduct a thorough consultation and examination - asking you questions about your symptoms, the history of your pain, what types of movement make it worse and which things make it feel better.
 During the exam your chiropractor will check to see how well you move.
 He will look for tenderness or numbness and tingling in your hips, legs or feet.

 Seeing your chiropractor for back pain is always a good choice if you are aware of a specific movement (abnormal motion) that resulted in pain such as lifting, falling or after an accident.

 Injuries resulting from abnormal motion often cause muscles to become overextended and the vertebra in our back to shift out of alignment.
 Through chiropractic therapy your chiropractor can realign your vertebrae and restore normal motion in your back.

 Even when the pain is in the lower back, the problem tends to be with the entire spine.
 People come in only when they're in pain, but we need to think of our spine the way we do our teeth, using preventive care to stay healthy.
 Don't put it off.
 A simple correction today could help reduce chances for something serious later.

 Chiropractors specialize in back pain treatment options.
 The doctors at Heller Chiropractic Spa have provided treatment to the Newport Mesa area for over 15 years.

 Open 5 days a week, they are in-network with most insurance plans in the Costa Mesa area.
 Most insurance plans have a chiropractic benefit.
-If not we have an introductory special for a chiropractic exam and massage for ONLY $27.

 Contact our office at 714-557-9454 to schedule an appointment today.